dddrrreee/cs140e-23win/labs/11-equiv-proc/README.md

      output should match when just running the `nop` routines (`printk` can change.

-  7. Pull the pieces of code you need into a small two file system in a seperate directory and do some kind of interesting test.
+  7. Pull the pieces of code you need into a small two or three files in a seperate directory and do some kind of interesting test.
 Two of the most "straightforward" options: (1) add timer interrupts with a very small timeout and/or (2) speed up the code signifantly.
      Speedup is fun because we don't have much code and we have a very thorough correctness check.

      Note: for interrupts, you may need to modify the hashed `cpsr`.